 Information regarding possible violations comes to the attention of the Board through written complaints.
 Complaints may be filed by anyone.
 Complaints are not public information and may not be discussed with anyone except the respondent (subject of the investigation) and the complainant.
 The Board is mandated to investigate all jurisdictional complaints against regulated individuals.

-The Complaint Committee is comprised of three current Board members: two dentists, one public member and one allied member.
+The Practitioner Review Committee is comprised of three current Board members: two dentists, one public member and one allied member.

 Protocol for Complaint Processing

 1. Complaint Registration.
 When a potential complainant calls the office for information about filing a complaint, the Complaint Analyst mails a packet of information that includes a cover letter, a Complaint Registration form, an Authorization to Release Complaint form and a Records Waiver Authorization form.